JacobCooley/ccSlackbot/README.md

 ###Help

-Once the app is integrated, go to the channel and run cc help to see a list of commands
+Once the app is integrated, go to the channel and type `cc help` to see a list of commands